clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 for example: its size, the number of partitions, bundles, etc.
 We will perform these steps:

 #.
-Download the latest |CL| installer ISO
+Download the latest |CL| installer ISO.
 #.
-Verify the integrity of the |CL| image
+Verify the integrity of the |CL| image.
 #.
-Uncompress the |CL| image
+Uncompress the |CL| image.
 #.
-Upload the |CL| installer ISO to the VMware server
+Upload the |CL| installer ISO to the VMware server.
 #.
-Create and configure a new VM
+Create and configure a new VM.
 #.
-Install |CL| into the new VM
+Install |CL| into the new VM.
 #.
-Reconfigure the VM's settings to boot the newly-installed |CL|
+Reconfigure the VM's settings to boot the newly-installed |CL|.
 #.
-Power on the VM and boot |CL|
+Power on the VM and boot |CL|.

-If you would prefer to use a pre-configured |CL| VMware image instead, see :ref:`vmware-esxi-preconfigured-cl-image`.
+If you would prefer to use a preconfigured |CL| VMware image instead, see :ref:`vmware-esxi-preconfigured-cl-image`.

 .. note::